kawodyaarachchige/projectFuelBee-layerd/README.md

 ## License

-This project is licensed under the  License - see the[LICENSE] file for details.
+© 2023 All Right Reserved Designed By Tharushi Kawodya This project is licensed under the MIT license.

 ## Feedback